 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Governing Board has formally met 5 times during the year.
+The board of trustees has formally met 5 times during the year.

-Attendance during the year at meetings of the Governing Board was as follows:
+Attendance during the year at meetings of the board of trustees was as follows: